-- One picnic table for every 25 units.
+- One picnic table for "every 25 units".
 At least one picnic table shall have an extension that allows clear knee space for handicap access.
-Picnic tables shall have permanent anchorage to the ground. - One permanent barbeque grill (gas or charcoal) for every 50 units.
-At least one grill shall be accessible, on an accessible path and have permanent anchorage to the ground. - The pavilion area shall have a durable surface with defined edges such as concrete. - Post rules and safety guidelines for grill use.
+Picnic tables shall have permanent anchorage to the ground. - The picnic tables shall be under the pavilion.
+For projects with over 150 units, at least six of the picnic tables must be under the pavilion.
+The remaining required picnic tables must be either under the pavilion or in close proximity to the pavilion. - One permanent barbeque grill (gas or charcoal) for every 50 units.
+At least one grill shall be accessible an accessible path and have permanent anchorage to the ground. - The pavilion area shall have a durable surface with defined edges such as concrete. - Post rules and safety guidelines for grill use.

-Furnished Arts & Craft / Activity Center
+Furnished Arts & Craft /Activity Center